SushantPoman/Study/Spring microservices notes.md

     Minor changes       Full rebuild and deployment         Only the service which changed is built and deployed Choose              Small app/Customer base             Large enterprise application

+### Microservices advantages:
+- Loosely coupled
+- Burden reduced on servers
+- Easy maintenance
+- No single point of failure
+- Technology independent
+- Quick deliverables

+### Microservices challenges:
+- Bounded context: It means identifying how many microservice we need to develop for one application and deciding which functionality we need to add in which microservice.
+- Repeated configuration: In several microservice we need to write same configurations like data source, kafka, redis, eureka, resilience4j, security
+- Visibility: As a developer you will get a chance to work on specific microservice and you will not get complete view of application

 ### Why Spring Boot for Microservices?:
 Spring Boot is an excellent choice for microservices development due to its features: